-The significance of the variables

-The size of the Council of the Council of Administration and the stock market performance are positively correlated.
+The following table shows the effect of the internal governance on the stock market performance during ten years.
+We note that Qh is greater than the fractile of the Act KHI-two at the threshold of 5 per cent, so we reject the null hypothesis (H0).
+Then the model to individual effect fixed.
+The significance of the variables The size of the Council of the Council of Administration and the stock market performance are positively correlated.
 Therefore, the increase in the size of the Board of Directors improves the stock market performance of banks saw that the increase in the number of members of the board of directors creates a diversification and a multiplicity of knowledge and experiences.
-This result is confirmed by Haniffa and Hudaib (2006).
+This result is confirmed by ??aniffa and Hudaib (2006).

 The variable the number of institutional boards of directors has a negative impact on the stock market performance of banks.
-This result is confirmed by Barclay and Holderness (1989).
+This result is confirmed by ??arclay and Holderness (1989).